Jenna Abrams, Russia’s Clown Troll Princess, Duped the Mainstream Media and the World

 While the the typical image of a Russian troll may be a hastily put together Twitter account blaring out non-stop political messages, Abrams’ account went to great lengths to simulate a real, American person who existed outside of Twitter fights and amplifying racist disinformation.

 Her Twitter account was created back in 2014.
-She had a personal website, a Medium page, her own Gmail and even a GoFundMe page.
+She had a personal website, a Medium page, her own Gmail, and even a GoFundMe page.

 When The Daily Beast attempted to email Jenna’s email address, [email protected] (“Yes, there are 3 Ns,” her Twitter bio read), an automatic reply from Google stated that the “account that you tried to reach is disabled.”
 Google refused to comment when asked if the company had pulled the account for its ties to the Kremlin troll farm.